|Last updated 15th December 2017.|

 Symbiotic relationships exist between plants and microbes, and in return for help harvesting water and micronutrients from the soil, plants feed the microbes with exudates of sugars, proteins and complex carbohydrates which they have manufactured in their leaves using photosynthesis.

 Plants need different nutrients at different stages in their growth (i.e. growing new leaves, growing flowers or producing seeds) and they need special nutrients to produce (for example) toxins so they can defend themselves against pests and diseases.
 Plants can regulate the composition of the nutrients they receive by attracting or activating the appropriate microbes.
-They change the composition of the food they make available to the microbes so only those microbes that produce the nutrients required at the time flourish.
+They change the composition of the food they make available to the microbes as their needs change, so only those microbes producing the requisite nutrients required will flourish.

 The root zone of a plant is occupied by lots of beneficial microbes in these symbiotic relationships with plants.
 Their sheer numbers suppress the activities of plant pathogens, and when a plant's foliage is sprayed with aerated compost tea, beneficial bacteria do the same thing.
 Plants feed these microbes with the same exudates as they do in their root zone, and in return are supplied with nitrogen based nutrients extracted from the atmosphere using enzymes called nitrogenase.